 Sysmon

-When installing Sysmon, you can optionally use a configiguration file.
+When installing Sysmon, you can optionally use a configuration file.

-More information about installing and using a configuration file can be found here.
+You can find more information about installing and using a configuration file in the Microsoft documentation.

 Install: sysmon64 -i [configfile]